DimWebDev/MCP-Travel-Agent/Tasks.md

 > **Dev Note:** During local development, agent orchestration and integration can be tested by running all MCP servers in parallel with `run_all_servers.py`.
 This script is for rapid iteration and should be replaced by Docker Compose for full-stack and production testing.

+> **Scope Clarification:** This task implements basic MCP orchestration without intelligent query parsing.
+Simple location queries like "Rome", "Paris", "Tokyo" should work.
+Complex queries like "I want to visit Rome for 2 days" will be handled in Task T008-T009 with GPT-4o-mini integration.

- - [ ] **CLI-first** The initial entry point should be a REPL or CLI that takes user queries from the terminal, orchestrates calls to MCP tools, and prints results.
+ - [x] **CLI-first** The initial entry point should be a REPL or CLI that takes user queries from the terminal, orchestrates calls to MCP tools, and prints results.
 FastAPI endpoints will be layered in after CLI orchestration is functional.
- - [ ] Add basic HTTP/JSON wrapper in FastAPI so you can later swap in a browser UI
+ - [x] Add basic HTTP/JSON wrapper in FastAPI so you can later swap in a browser UI
-- [ ] Implement MCP client connections to all 4 servers (Planning\#4 architecture)
+- [x] Implement MCP client connections to all 4 servers (Planning\#4 architecture)
-- [ ] Create agent request/response models with Pydantic validation
+- [x] Create agent request/response models with Pydantic validation
-- [ ] Add health check endpoints for all MCP servers
+- [x] Add health check endpoints for all MCP servers
-- [ ] Configure CORS middleware for React frontend integration (Planning\#3)
+- [x] Configure CORS middleware for React frontend integration (Planning\#3)
-- [ ] Implement structured logging for agent decisions and tool calls
+- [x] Implement structured logging for agent decisions and tool calls
-- [ ] Add basic error handling and timeout management
+- [x] Add basic error handling and timeout management
-- [ ] Test agent-to-MCP-server communication with sample requests
+- [x] Test agent-to-MCP-server communication with sample requests

 ### Task T006-extra: Intelligent Radius Defaulting (OPTIONAL)